 \subsection{Primary and secondary catalytic edges}

-Catalytic edges in the graph, i.e.~edges connecting reaction and enzyme nodes, were manually annotated as either primary or secondary, based on available evidence for the activity of each enzyme in the model with respect to its associated reactions.
-More specifically, a catalytic edge between a reaction-enzyme pair was labelled as secondary whenever the enzyme had been shown in literature to account for only minor catalytic activity for a reaction when compared to another isozyme.
-In this case, the references to the relevant literature were included as metadata for that edge.
+Catalytic edges in the graph, i.e.~edges connecting reaction and enzyme nodes, were manually annotated as either primary or secondary, based on available evidence for the activity of each enzyme in the model with respect to its associated reactions (Supplementary File S2).
+More specifically, a catalytic edge between a reaction-enzyme pair was labelled as secondary whenever the enzyme was shown in the literature to account for only minor catalytic activity for a reaction when compared with another isozyme.
+In this case, references to the relevant literature were included as metadata for that edge.
 Whenever sufficient information was not available, all isozyme edges for a reaction were conservatively treated as primary.